 The Yemen or Veiled Chameleon as its also known, is one of the best reptiles for beginners.
 However this species still requires an amount of specialist care.

 The Crested Chameleon is a medium sized chameleon that requires a very high humidity level and a well planted enclosure.

 Elliots ChameleonChamaeleo ellioti

 The Elliots Chameleon is a small species reaching 17-22cm, head to tip of tail.
 They range in colour from vivid blue, green or brown with orange or yellow flanks.

-The Fischers Chameleon is also known as the Usambara Two Horned Chameleon.
-They are medium sized reaching 30-40cm, males are larger.
+The Fischers Chameleon also known as the Two Horned Chameleon.
+They are medium sized reaching 30-40cm, males being larger.

 Flap Neck ChameleonChamaeleo dilepis